20 Best Personal Websites (Examples) 2026

 Scott Lacy runs a top-notch personal website with a blog.
 He shows love to his sponsors and updates fans on what’s going on in his life and training.

-On the other hand, the footer has nothing, only “Made with Squarespace.”
+On the other hand, the footer is empty, except for “Made with Squarespace.”
 (There is Room for improvement.)

-Note: If you have a very active lifestyle, add a blog to your page.
+What stands out: If you have an active lifestyle, consider adding a blog to your page.

 Built with: Squarespace

-The header is simple, with a logo on the left and three menu links and an IG icon on the right.
+The header is simple, featuring a logo on the left and three menu links, along with an Instagram icon on the right.
 The site’s last element is an Instagram feed that opens posts on a new page.

-Note: Instead of only linking to your Instagram profile, integrate a feed to get more eyeballs on it.
+What stands out: Instead of just linking to your Instagram profile, consider integrating a feed to increase visibility.

 Built with: Squarespace

-Kelsey O’Halloran’s page has a great layout and an enjoyable color scheme, with small details that make browsing it a fun experience.
+Kelsey O’Halloran’s page features a great layout and an enjoyable color scheme, complemented by small details that make browsing it a fun experience.

 She strategically included client testimonials with her services and a short bio of her identity.